krzyzanowskimichal/ReactRails/README.md

 rails s
 ```

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-You may also see any lint errors in the console.
+The app is running in the development mode.
+You may see some logs in the console.

 ## Main functionalities and features

 The app provides functionalities such as:

-- Fetching data from 3rd party API throught Rails server
+- Fetching data
 - Adding new Items
 - Editing existing items
 - Deleting items